Maine Coon: Polydactylism

-Many of the original Maine Coon cats that inhabited the New England area possessed a trait known as polydactylism (having one or more extra toes on a paw).
+Many of the original Maine Coon cats that inhabited the US New England area possessed a trait known as polydactylism (having one or more extra toes on a paw).
 With the 1970s revival of the interest in the breed, Maine Coon cats were noted to show an increased incidence of polydactylism compared to other breeds.
 Subsequently, breeders of show-standard cats were advised to regard this variation as undesirable and to offer affected kittens as household pets.
-The trait later became separately certified by some organizations, like The International Cat Association (TICA).
+The trait later became separately certified by some organizations, like TICA.
 Meanwhile, in increasing numbers of cat fancy competitions, the trait is no longer marked down.

 Polydactylism is rarely, if ever, seen in Maine Coons in the show ring, since it is not allowed by competition standards.
 The gene for polydactylism is a simple autosomal dominant gene.
 The genetic mutations which cause polydactylism in Maine Coons do not appear to cause other health problems.
 Polydactyly in Maine Coon cats is characterised by broad phenotypic diversity.
 Polydactyly not only affects digit number and conformation, but also carpus and tarsus conformation.
 The trait was almost eradicated from the breed due to the fact that it was an automatic disqualifier in show rings.
 Some private organizations and breeders were created in order to preserve polydactylism in Maine Coon cats.